fieldstrength/quantum-random/README.md

 ```
 cabal update
-cabal install qrn
+cabal install quantum-random
-qrn fill
+qrand fill
 ```

 One might also opt to set appropriate store size defaults before filling:

 ```
-qrn set minsize 150
+qrand set minsize 150
-qrn set tarsize 300
+qrand set tarsize 300
-qrn fill
+qrand fill
 ```

 #### Available commands

 ```
-add [# bytes]     –  Request specified number of QRN bytes from ANU and add them to the store
+add [# bytes]     –  Request specified number of QR bytes from ANU and add them to the store
-live [# bytes]    –  Request specified number of QRN bytes from ANU and display them directly
+live [# bytes]    –  Request specified number of QR bytes from ANU and display them directly
-observe [# bytes] –  Take and display QRN data from store, retrieving more if needed.
+observe [# bytes] –  Take and display QR data from store, retrieving more if needed.
 Those taken from the store are removed
 peek [# bytes]    –  Display up to the specified number of bytes from the store without removing them
 peekAll           –  Display all data from the store without removing them
 fill              –  Fill the store to the target size with live ANU quantum random numbers
 restoreDefaults   –  Restore default settings
 reinitialize      –  Restore default settings, and refill store to target size
 status            –  Display status of store and settings
-save [filepath]   –  save binary qrn file to specified file path
+save [filepath]   –  save binary QR data file to specified file path
 load [filepath]   –  load binary file and append data to store
 set minSize       –  Set the number of bytes below which the store is refilled
 set targetSize    –  Set the number of bytes to have after refilling